Inductra-LLC/hercules-battery-protocol/README.md

-# Harbor Freight Hercules 20v battery communication protocol library
+# Harbor Freight Hercules battery communication documentation
 A library that allows for communication with Harbor Freight Hercules 20v batteries including emulating tools and chargers.

 # Disclaimer